 (2) Reviewing policy and signing ballots.
 During the week following Spring Break, a short meeting of the tenured faculty within the division will be called by the Division Dean for the purpose of reviewing the tenure voting process and electing a chairperson to serve during the tenure voting and evaluation process.
 Once a chairperson is elected by the tenured faculty, the Division Dean will leave the meeting, and the chairperson will review with the tenured faculty the evaluation form to be completed for third-year probationary faculty and for those who are to be considered for tenure.
-The chairperson will appoint an assistant, and they will proceed with the signing of the ballots.
+The chairperson will appoint an assistant, faculty will vote to use an anonymized online polling service (e.g. Class Climate) or to use the traditional paper ballot method.
+If the vote is for online voting, faculty must have signed the review packets and a meeting sign-in sheet to receive a voting ballot.
+If the vote is for paper ballots, they will proceed with the signing of the ballots.
 He/she will keep track of which tenured faculty members signed ballots as only those faculty will be allowed to cast votes at the tenure meeting.